 Ineligible employees, who move into a benefits eligible status, may select coverage as of the month coincident with or next following the first day of their eligibility.
 Employees may join or make changes to this plan annually during the open enrollment period.
-Employees must complete the Health Insurance Enrollment Form at the time of enrollment and/or complete the online Open Enrollment process.
+Employees must complete the Health Insurance Enrollment process during the period of initial eligibility and/or complete the annual online Open Enrollment process.
 This authorizes the College to make necessary changes to the employee's dental benefits.

 If, during the plan year, an employee marries or adds an eligible dependent child through the birth, adoption, or fostering of a child, he or she is eligible to make changes to his or her dental insurance plan.
-The employee must complete the Health Insurance Enrollment and Status Change Forms and submit them to the Department of Human Resources for processing within the required time frame (typically 30 days).
+The employee must complete the online Life Event process and Status Change Forms and submit them to the Department of Human Resources for processing within the required time frame (typically 30 days).
 For more information regarding this policy refer to Section 717 - Life